 According to the New York State Public Health Law, all students need to be immunized per the New York Health Department guidelines and have a physical examination each year.
-The New York State Health Department has released the following Immunizations Requirements for the 2022-23 school year:
+The New York State Health Department has released the following Immunizations Requirements for the 2023-24 school year:

-VACCINATIONS Pre-Kindergarten (Child Care, Head Start, Nursery, 3K or Pre-k) Kindergarten - Grade 5 Grades 6 - 11 Grade 12 Diphtheria, tetanus and 4 doses 5 doses 3 doses ses pertussis (DTaP) or 4 doses ONLY if the fourth dose was received at age 4 years or older or 3 doses ONLY if the child is 7 years or older and the series was started at age 1 year or older Tetanus, diphtheria and pertussis booster (Tdap) 1 dose (at or after age 11 ye r age 11 years) Polio (IPV or OPV) 3 doses 4 doses or 3 doses if the third dose was received at age 4 years or older Measles, mumps and rubella (MMR) 1 dose 2 doses Hepatitis B 3 doses 3 doses or 2 doses of adult Hepatitis B vaccin [Recombivax HB] if the doses were received 4 months apart between the ages of 11 and lepatitis B vaccine es were received at least Varicella (chickenpox) 1 dose 2 doses Meningococcal conjugate [MenACWY] Grade 6: Not applicable Grades 7 - 11: 1 dose 2 doses or 1 dose ONLY if the first dose was received at age 16 years or older Haemophilus influenzae type B conjugate (Hib) 1 to 4 doses Depends on child's age and doses previously received Pneumococcal conjugate (PCV) 1 to 4 doses Depends on child's age and doses previously received Influenza 1 dose history with your child's healthcare provider.
+VACCINATIONS Pre-Kindergarten (Child Care, Head Start, Nursery, 3K or Pre-k) Kindergarten - Grade 5 Grades 6 - 11 Grade 12 Diphtheria, tetanus and pertussis (DTaP) 4 doses 5 doses or 4 doses ONLY if the fourth dose was received at age 4 years or older or 3 doses ONLY if the child is 7 years or older and the series was started at age 1 year or older 3 doses Tetanus, diphtheria and pertussis booster (Tdap) 1 dose (at or after age 11 years) Polio (IPV or OPV) 3 doses 4 doses or 3 doses if the third dose was received at age 4 years or older Measles, mumps and rubella (MMR) 1 dose 2 doses Hepatitis B 3 doses 3 doses 3 doses or 2 doses of adult Hepatitis B vaccine [Recombivax HB] if the doses were received at le 4 months apart between the ages of 11 and 15 ye Varicella (chickenpox) 1 dose 2 doses Meningococcal conjugate [MenACWY] Grade 6: Not applicable Grades 7 - 11: 1 dose 2 doses or 1 dose ONLY if the first dose was received at age 16 years or older Haemophilus influenzae type B conjugate (Hib) 1 to 4 doses Depends on child's age and doses previously received Pneumococcal conjugate (PCV) 1 to 4 doses Depends on child's age and doses previously received Influenza 1 dose

+Before a child can be permitted to enter and attend school, parents/ guardians must present documentation that their child has received all required doses of vaccines or that their child has received at least one dose of each of the required vaccines and is waiting to receive the subsequent doses at the appropriate time intervals.
+Please review your child's immunization history with your child's healthcare provider.
 Your healthcare provider can tell you whether additional doses of one or more vaccines are required for your child to attend child care or school this year.
 All KIPP NYC students must be up-to-date with their immunizations in order to attend school.

-Before a child can be permitted to enter and attend school, parents/ guardians must present documentation that their child has received all required doses of vaccines or that their child has received at least one dose of each of the required vaccines and is waiting to receive the subsequent doses at the appropriate time intervals.
-Please review your child's immunization